 Q. Do you charge extra for travel?

-A. Local travel (defined as the Atawhai - Wakefield - Mapua triangle) is included.
+A. For weddings, local travel (defined as the Atawhai - Wakefield - Mapua triangle) is included.

-I reluctantly need to add a small surcharge for the time and expense of travelling outside that area.
+Reluctantly, I need to add a small surcharge for the time and expense of travelling outside those areas.

 Full details are on my pricing page

 A. YES.
 I'm happy to provide one-off gift vouchers, or even set up a gift-registry for your wedding photography.

 Q. How long have you been a professional photographer and how many weddings have you shot?

 A. My first wedding was in 2002, and I've lost count of how many weddings I've shot since then!

 I estimate it to be at least 250.
 Boutique Photography is my dedicated, full-time job - NOT a 'hobby on the side'!

 A. Great photography is largely about experience.

 Just as it simply takes time and practice to be good at tennis, so it is with photography.